Sunrise-Sunset

 - Professional development projects

 Drones are not permitted unless a special permit is granted.
-Use film and photography permits link below for further contact information.
+To learn more, please visit our blog here.

 For specific film permit information at Empire Mine State Historic Park, Malakoff Diggins State Historic Park or South Yuba River State Park, please review Sierra Gold Sector Film Permit information.